zealousweb/abandoned-contact-form-7/readme.txt

 4. Select specific field to include in tracking data

 == Changelog ==

+= 2.5 =
+* Added a new "Open Support Ticket" button to provide quick and direct access to support

 = 2.4 =
 * Security: proper nonce verification for admin filter, export, send mail, CF7 save, and recovery links.